tthorntone/AdNauseam-Wiki/My-answer-to-web-store-reviews-where-appropriate.md

 > This is a very good blocker that needs refinement.
 It blocks too many non-ad fields, such as blanks to enter passwords and usernames.
 This app could be the best with tweaks, but AdBlock Plus remains the reference standard.
 [4-star rating]

-µBlock enforces Adblock Plus's _EasyList_ and _EasyPrivacy_, so if µBlock blocks more stuff than Adblock Plus with the **same filter lists** (_EasyList_ + _EasyPrivacy_, as per [EFF's advice](https://www.eff.org/deeplinks/2012/04/4-simple-changes-protect-your-privacy-online)), then this is a bug and it should be reported with appropriate details so that I can reproduce and investigate it.
+µBlock enforces Adblock Plus's _EasyList_ and _EasyPrivacy_, so if µBlock blocks more stuff than Adblock Plus with the **same filter lists** (_EasyList_ + _EasyPrivacy_, as per [EFF's advice](https://www.eff.org/deeplinks/2012/04/4-simple-changes-protect-your-privacy-online)), then this is a bug and it should be reported with appropriate details so that I can reproduce it, investigate it and fix it.
 I can't fix things which I am not aware are broken.

 ***